Tavik Franti

 Signed F Šimon

-In a loge of a Theatre.
+In a Loge of a Theater.

+24,5x 8 cm.
 Signed F Šimon, Paris.
+Around 1905.

-Boats in Venice.
+Boats with Vegatables in Venice.

-Steam probes in Paris.
+Steam Probes in Paris.